Flexible solution for your fabrication and maintenance/repair needs

 - Select electrode polarity.
 MIG welding requires DC electrode positive, or reverse polarity.
 The polarity connections are usually found on the inside of the machine.

 - Set gas flow.
 Turn on the shielding gas and set the flow rate to 20 to 25 cubic feet per hour.
 If you suspect leaks in your gas hose, apply a soapy water solution and look for bubbles.
 If you spot a leak, discard the hose and install a new one.

 - Check tension.
 Too much or too little tension on either the drive rolls or the wire spool hub can lead to poor wire feeding performance.
 Adjust according to your owner's manual.

 - Inspect consumables.
 Remove excess spatter from contact tubes, replace worn contact tips and liners and discard the wire if it appears rusty.

 For steel, there are two common wire types.
 Use an AWS classification ER70S-3 for all-purpose welding.
 Use ER70S-6 wire when more deoxidizers are needed for welding on dirty or rusty steel.
-As for wire diameter, .030-in. diameter makes a good all-around choice for welding a wide range of metal thicknesses in home and motorsports applications.
-For welding thinner material, use a .023-in. wire to reduce heat input.
-For welding thicker material at higher total heat levels, use .035-in. (or .045-in. wire if it's within your welder's output range).
+As for wire diameter, .030-inch diameter makes a good all-around choice for welding a wide range of metal thicknesses in home and motorsports applications.
+For welding thinner material, use a .023-inch wire to reduce heat input.
+For welding thicker material at higher total heat levels, use .035 inch (or .045-inch wire if it is within your welder's output range).

-- A 75 percent argon/25 percent CO2 blend (also called "75/25" or "C25") works as the best "all purpose" shielding gas for carbon steel.
-It produces the least amount spatter, best bead appearance and won't promote burn-through on thinner metals.
+- A 75 percent argon/25 percent carbon dioxide blend (also called 75/25 or C25) works as the best all purpose shielding gas for carbon steel.
+It produces the least amount of spatter, best bead appearance and won't promote burn-through on thinner metals.